 What People Teach Us: Rex Tillerson – Taking The Pulse Of The Organization You Lead

-A United State diplomat, in a scathing resignation letter, chided Secretary of State Rex Tillerson and outlined both the deterioration and dysfunction of the U.S. State Department during his tenure, charging that he’s caved under the irresponsible strategy of the Trump Administration.
+A United State diplomat, in a scathing resignation letter, chided Secretary of State Rex Tillerson and outlined both the deterioration and dysfunction of the U.S. State Department during Tillerson’s tenure, charging that he’s caved under the irresponsible strategy of the Trump Administration.

 So, what can we take away from this case when it comes to leadership development?

 Yes, this is an extreme example.
 It’s politics.
 It’s unconventional.
 It’s in the era of Trump.
 All bets are off.
 Both traditional wisdom and customs are abandoned.
-And the typical playbook of governmental leadership has long been discarded.
+And the typical playbook of governmental leadership and accountability has long been discarded.

-But, there’s always a lesson and reminder present within every story.
+But there’s always a lesson and reminder present within every story.

 There may be many factors in this story which would never match the urgency and circumstances in our own lives, but the same general question could be asked of the Tillerson debacle which could be utilized in our everyday approach to our work.

-How do we monitor how others’ view the mission and the steps we’re taking toward its achievement, maintenance, and continuation?
+How do we monitor how others view the mission, and the steps we’re taking toward its achievement, maintenance, and continuation?

 How do we all make sure, whether as the leader or not, that leadership is aware of, and in tune with, the pulse of the organization?